PanGan21/air-vault/README.md

 ## Airdrop system

-Win tokens will be distributed by by airdrop every X blocks to each user who has had FUD tokens deposited during this interval.
+WIN tokens will be distributed by an airdrop every X blocks to each user who has had FUD tokens deposited during this interval.
 A separate Golang service will airdrop WIN tokens by minting them directly to the depositor's address.
 The amount of airdropped tokens is equal to 5% of the average FUD token deposit over the last X blocks (X should be configurable)

 ### Contracts directory